TAIL

 1. Are you physically and economically able to adopt and care for a dog?

-3. Will the dog be left on its own all day?
+3. How many hours will the dog be left on its own during the day?

-4. Do you have time during the day to spend a couple of hours with your dog?
+4. Do you have time to spend with your dog, walking, training, playing?

 5. Will you have the patience to train your dog?